seiya1223/techcasestudies/_posts/2016-12-14-Hogarth-Zonza-PBIE.md

 __Customer journey through architecture:__

-1. Customer logs into Zonza application with Zonza credentials.
+1. Customer logs on to Zonza application with Zonza credentials.
 2. Customer clicks on the **Insights** tab.
 3. This makes a request to the Python Token Service to generate a JWT (JSON Web Token).
 4. Once created, the JWT is passed to a Power BI Embedded service in Azure where the token is accepted/declined.